stirelli/amazon-coupon-analysis/README.md

 This repository contains the analysis and visualization of coupon acceptance data from Amazon.
 The goal is to distinguish between customers who accepted a driving coupon versus those that did not.

-## Project Structure

-- `data/`: Contains the dataset `coupons.csv`.
-- `prompt.ipynb`: The Jupyter notebook with all the analysis and visualizations.
-- `requirements.txt`: Lists the Python dependencies for this project.

 ## Context

-Imagine driving through town and a coupon is delivered to your cell phone for a restaraunt near where you are driving.
-Would you accept that coupon and take a short detour to the restaraunt?
-Would you accept the coupon but use it on a sunbsequent trip?
+Imagine driving through town and a coupon is delivered to your cell phone for a restaurant near where you are driving.
+Would you accept that coupon and take a short detour to the restaurant?
+Would you accept the coupon but use it on a subsequent trip?
 Would you ignore the coupon entirely?
-What if the coupon was for a bar instead of a restaraunt?
+What if the coupon was for a bar instead of a restaurant?
 What about a coffee house?
 Would you accept a bar coupon with a minor passenger in the car?
-What about if it was just you and your partner in the car?
+What about the weather?
 Would weather impact the rate of acceptance?
 What about the time of day?

 Obviously, proximity to the business is a factor on whether the coupon is delivered to the driver or not, but what are the factors that determine whether a driver accepts the coupon once it is delivered to them?
 How would you determine whether a driver is likely to accept a coupon?